ametnes/terraform-provider-ametnes/docs/resources/network.md

 page_title: "ametnes_network Resource - terraform-provider-ametnes"
 subcategory: ""
 description: |-
   Creates and manages a network access resource.
 Depending on your kubernetes cluster, this resource may be a load balancer or an object that manages a set of NodePort(s).
+The config map supports a `public` key to control whether a public or private load balancer is provisioned.

+~> If resource creation fails (the resource enters `ERROR` state), the provider will fail immediately with an error.
+It does not wait for a timeout.
 ---

 # ametnes_network (Resource)

 Creates and manages a network access resource.
 Depending on your kubernetes cluster, this resource may be a load balancer or an object that manages a set of NodePort(s).

+The `config` map accepts a `public` key:

+- `"public" = "true"` — Provisions a public-facing load balancer (default behavior).
+- `"public" = "false"` — Provisions a private load balancer accessible only within the network.

+When running outside a cloud environment, the `public` parameter is not used by the underlying infrastructure but should still be set.
+For services where a network is automatically created, toggling between `public` and `private` triggers the creation of a new load balancer resource which may be undesired.

 ## Example Usage